boostorg/leaf/doc/whitepaper.md

 But what about non-generic contexts?
 Is the equivalent of statically-enforced exception specifications a good idea in that case?
 We'll discuss this important question next.

-## 5. Error-handling and function signatures
+## 5. Error handling and function signatures

 Designers of any programming language, but especially statically-typed languages, take care to provide for compile-time checks to ensure that function calls work as intended.
 For example, the compiler itself should be able to automatically detect bugs where the caller provides the wrong number or type of arguments.